nkrusch/awesome-research-guides/readme.md

 The list is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis of guidance over technology.
 There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/) of guides written by a single author.
-In contrast, this list presents advice from multiple experts and in many formats.
+In contrast, this list presents advice from multiple experts in many formats and with emphasis on open access guides.
-The list include mainly open access guides (except for books).

 ## Contents